MDARBAZ18/ZeroTrustCyberSecurityPlatform/README.md

 - Access the application at `http://localhost:5173`.
 - Use the dashboard to monitor system health and manage users.

+## Problem Statement
+In today's digital landscape, traditional perimeter-based security models are no longer sufficient to protect sensitive data and systems.
+Organizations face challenges such as unauthorized access, insider threats, and evolving cyberattacks.
+A robust security framework is needed to ensure that no entity, whether inside or outside the network, is trusted by default.

+## Solution
+The Zero Trust Cybersecurity Platform addresses these challenges by implementing the Zero Trust model.
+This platform ensures:
+- **Identity Verification**: Multi-factor authentication (MFA) to verify user identities.
+- **Access Control**: Strict access policies to ensure users only access what they are authorized to.
+- **Threat Monitoring**: Real-time monitoring and management of potential threats.
+- **Event Logging**: Comprehensive logging of system events for auditing and analysis.
+- **User Management**: Efficient management of user registrations and statuses.

+By adopting this platform, organizations can enhance their security posture and protect critical assets from unauthorized access and cyber threats.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.